ceph/ceph/doc/rados/operations/devices.rst

 By default, device metrics are scraped once every 24 hours.

-To manually scrape all devices , run the following command:
+To manually scrape all devices, run the following command:

 .. prompt:: bash $